MMJG-Team/primevue-helper/README.md

-# Quick View
+# Primevue Helper
-Quick View is a simple, lightweight, and easy-to-use `extension for Visual Studio Code` that improving your development efficiency.
+Primevue Helper is a simple, lightweight, and easy-to-use `extension for Visual Studio Code` that improving your development efficiency.

 ![alt text](./docs_assets/image.png)